Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Concluding remarks

 \section{Concluding remarks}

-In this paper, we characterize the phase transition of the exact recovery in model \ref{def:nonUniformHSBM} by formulating the sharp threshold $\D_{\rm{GCH}}$ \eqref{eqn:GCH} and establishing necessary and sufficient conditions.
-Algorithms \ref{alg:agnosticPartition} and \ref{alg:partitionwithPrior} achieve strong consistency within the stated assumptions.
-The area of community detection problems on random hypergraphs remains fruitful.
-Besides finding an algorithm for correct estimation for the number of communities discussed in \Cref{sec:communityEstimation}, we mention a few other interesting directions below.
+In this paper, we characterize the phase transition of the exact recovery under non-uniform HSBM by formulating the sharp threshold and establishing necessary and sufficient conditions.
+Algorithms \ref{alg:agnostic_partition} and \ref{alg:partition_with_prior} achieve strong consistency within the stated assumptions.
+At the same time, algorithms provided are proved to be optimal, reaching the lowest possible mismatch ratio.
+Community detection on random hypergraphs remains a rich area for exploration.
+Besides finding an algorithm for correct estimation for the number of communities, we mention a few other interesting directions below.

-First, \Cref{ass:expectedCenterSeparation} and its refinement \Cref{rem:expectedCenterSeparation} are crucial for any spectral algorithm based on $\bA$, since they are required for separation between expected centers in \Cref{lem:expectedCenterSeparation}.
-It will be interesting to see whether this condition can be removed, or at least weakened, such that some other non-spectral method, perhaps in the vein of \cite{Ke2020CommunityDF, Han2022ExactCI, Agterberg2022EstimatingHO}, could achieve weak consistency for uniform hypergraphs.
-Additionally, the generalization of those methods to handle the non-uniform hypergraphs when a set of tensors $\{\bcA^{(m)}\}$ with different orders is given remains open.
+First, \Cref{ass:expected_center_separation} is crucial for any spectral algorithm based on $\rmA$, since it is required for separation between expected centers.
+It will be interesting to see whether this condition can be removed, or at least weakened, such that the weak consistency could be achieved by some other non-spectral method.
+Perhaps in the vein of \cite{Ke2020CommunityDF, Han2022ExactCI, Agterberg2022EstimatingHO}, one could achieve weak consistency for uniform hypergraphs.
+Additionally, the generalization of those methods to handle the non-uniform hypergraphs when given the tensors $\{\tA^{(\ell)}\}$ with different orders remains open.

-Second, it is known that exact recovery is achievable \emph{at} the threshold in the case of graph SBM, i.e., when $\D_{\rm{H}}(a, b) = (\sqrt{a} - \sqrt{b})^2/2 = 1$ \cite{Mossel2016ConsistencyTF} and $\D_{\rm{CH}}(\balpha, \bP) = 1$ \cite{Abbe2015CommunityDI}.
-However, it is still unclear whether exact recovery can be achieved when $\D_{\rm{GCH}} = 1$ for model \ref{def:nonUniformHSBM}.
+Second, it is known that exact recovery is achievable \emph{at} the threshold in the case of graph SBM, i.e., when $\D_{\rm{H}}(a, b) = (\sqrt{a} - \sqrt{b})^2/2 = 1$ \cite{Mossel2016ConsistencyTF} and $\D_{\rm{CH}}(\rvalpha, \rmP) = 1$ \cite{Abbe2015CommunityDI}.
+However, it is still unclear whether exact recovery can be achieved when $\D_{\rm{GCH}} = 1$ for model \ref{def:non_uniform_HSBM}.

-Last but not least, it will be interesting to see if model \ref{def:nonUniformHSBM} can be generalized to have other degree distributions \cite{Karrer2011StochasticBM, Gao2018CommunityDI, Hu2022MultiwaySC}, different edge labels \cite{Yun2016OptimalCR} and contextual feature vectors \cite{Chen2022GlobalAI, Ma2023CommunityDI}, which would be of particular interests for real-world applications.
+Last but not least, it will be interesting to see if model \ref{def:non_uniform_HSBM} can be generalized to have other degree distributions \cite{Gao2018CommunityDI, Hu2022MultiwaySC}, different edge labels \cite{Yun2016OptimalCR} and contextual feature vectors \cite{Chen2022GlobalAI, Ma2023CommunityDI}, which would be of particular interest for real-world applications.